Drive sales on autopilot with ecommerce-focused featuresSee Features

 Joel Debus, Email Marketing Specialist at Fit Small Business

-Some email marketing mistakes to avoid are not keeping the list hygienic and not using alt-text in images.
+Some email marketing tips to remember is to keep the list hygienic and use alt-text in images.

 Consistently doing some spring-cleaning of your contacts who haven’t opened and/or clicked in 2-3 months is very important to improve your deliverability.